 Particularly, data engineering is an important support system for data science to improve data accessibility and facilitate real-time analytics applications for businesses.
 In the words of David Bianco, “Data Engineers are the plumbers building a data pipeline, while data scientists are the painters and storytellers, giving meaning to an otherwise static entity.”
-Thus, both data engineering and data science are hand in glove entities for every organization.
+Thus, both data engineering and data science are hand-in-glove entities for every organization.

 Data Engineering and Data science jobs

-Although both roles are in demand, it is very important to understand the profiles, expectations, and skillsets of each, to choose a career in these fields so that one can maximize on their strengths and enhance productivity.
+Although both roles are in demand, it is very important to understand the profiles, expectations, and skillsets of each, to choose a career in these fields so that one can maximize one their strengths and enhance productivity.
 Here are the most important differences between Data Engineers and Data Scientists

 The main focus of the role: While Data Engineers are involved in building the infrastructure and architecture for data generation, Data Scientists are mainly concerned with performing advanced statistical analysis on the collected data to yield insights.

 Data Scientists are more client/business-centric in their approach to finding answers to crucial business questions such as optimizing business operations, reducing costs, improving customer experience, etc. Data Engineers, need to take a solution/data-centric approach as they need to know what type of data might be needed for the solution designed.
 And how the formatting can serve in finding fitting conclusions to the various business questions, such as segmentation, optimizations, pattern recognition, etc.

 Data Scientists need Analytical skills, and story-telling skills apart from the machine learning, deep learning, regression, probability, and statistical skills mentioned earlier.
 Data engineers need logical skills, management and organizational skills, and technical skills in distributed systems, system architecture, database designs, configurations, and Extraction Transformation and Loading (ETL).